-ab le 1: Salient Features of National Water Policy Improving urban water management by increasing system efficiency and reducing non-revenue water wastewater and industrial effluents Promoting behavioural change to reduce wastage of water by raising public awareness through media campaigns and incorporating water conservation lessons in syllabi/curricula at primary, secondary and tertiary levels Developing hydropower to increase the share of renewable energy Providing food security and expanding water availability to help adapt to climate change, population and Tracting and reusing waste water for demostic agricultural and industrial use Incruding and reusing waste water for domestic, agricultural and industrial use and data driven decision making Improving watershed management through extensive soil conservation, catchment area treatment, preservation of forests and increasing forest cover Restoring and maintaining the health of environment and water related eco systems Undertaking flood management to mitigate floods and minimize their damages Undertaking drought management with emphasis on long term vulnerability reduction Managing Security of benefit streams of the water related infrastructure for sustained provision of services Promoting appropriate technologies for rain water harvesting in rural as well as urban areas Regulating groundwater withdrawals for curbing over-abstraction and promoting aguifer recharge Adequate water pricing (Abiana) for irrigation and proper operation and maintenance of the irrigation Promoting measures for long term sustainability of the Irrigation System Encouraging beneficiary participation and public-private partnerships Strengthening and Canacity huilding of water sector institutions Inculcating profitable use of flood water towards promotion of local irrigation practices Exploiting vast notential of water generated through hill torrents Protecting wetlands and Ramsar Sites for prevention of wild life flora and fauna Stoppage of further sea water intrusion into Sindh (upstream from coastline) for the sustainability of coastal environment, flora and fauna and mangrove growth including the use of skimming dug- wells in coastal environment.
-Establishing Hydro-meteorological disaster risk reduction complied integrated water resources management regime Enhancing water productivity through infrastructure development and adoption of improved technologies in a sustainable manner: Promoting research on water resources related issues of national importance and building conscibu/delineating released resources related issues of national importance and building capacity/demeating roles and responsibilities of rederal research institutions and promoting Setting major patienal targets for the water sector including these for water so setting major national targets for the water sector including those for water conservation, water storage, Provide the second and an investigation of the second seco Frovincial Governments and reviewed periodically for inclusion in the 12th and 13th Five Year Plans and Preserving delta area by providing sufficient supplier travelarly Preserving delta area by providing sufficient supplies regularly vianaging rainwater in plains where it cannot be disposed off or diverted to the river
+Table 1: Salient Features of National Water Policy

+- Promoting sustainable consumption and production patterns throughout the water sector, from exploitation to utilization - Augmentation of the available water resources of the country through judicious and equitable utilization via reservoirs, conservation and efficient use - Improving availability, reliability and quality of fresh water resources to meet critical municipal agricultural energy, security and environmental needs - Improving urban water management by increasing system efficiency and reducing non-revenue water through adequate investments to address drinking water demand, sewage disposal, handling of wastewater and industrial effluents - Promoting behavioural change to reduce wastage of water by raising public awareness through media campaigns and incorporating water conservation lessons in syllabi/curricula at primary, secondary and tertiary levels - 6.
+Developing hydropower to increase the share of renewable energy - Providing food security and expanding water availability to help adapt to climate change, population and other large-scale stresses - 8.
+Treating and reusing waste water for domestic, agricultural and industrial use - Upgrading water sector information systems for improved asset management and to derive evidence and data driven decision making - Improving watershed management through extensive soil conservation, catchment area treatment, preservation of forests and increasing forest cover - 11.
+Restoring and maintaining the health of environment and water related eco systems - 12.
+Undertaking flood management to mitigate floods and minimize their damages - 13.
+Undertaking drought management with emphasis on long term vulnerability reduction - Managing Security of benefit streams of the water related infrastructure for sustained provision of services - 15.
+Promoting appropriate technologies for rain water harvesting in rural as well as urban areas - 16.
+Regulating groundwater withdrawals for curbing over-abstraction and promoting aquifer recharge - Adequate water pricing (Abiana) for irrigation and proper operation and maintenance of the irrigation system as well as other user sectors - 18.
+Promoting measures for long term sustainability of the Irrigation System - 19.
+Encouraging beneficiary participation and public-private partnershi - 20.
+Strengthening and Capacity building of water sector institutions - 21.
+Inculcating profitable use of flood water towards promotion of local irrigation practices - 22.
+Exploiting vast potential of water generated through hill torrents - 23.
+Protecting wetlands and Ramsar Sites for prevention of wild life, flora and fauna - 24.
+Stoppage of further sea water intrusion into Sindh (upstream from coastline) for the sustainability of coastal environment, flora and fauna and mangrove growth including the use of skimming dug- wells in coastal areas - Establishing Hydro-meteorological disaster risk reduction complied integrated water resources management regime - Enhancing water productivity through infrastructure development and adoption of improved technologies in a sustainable manner, - management 28.
+Promoting research on water resources related issues of national importance and building - 29.
+Setting major national targets for the water sector including those for water conservation, water storage, Irrigation, water treatment and drinking water.
+These targets can be firmed up in consultation with the Provincial Governments and reviewed periodically for inclusion in the 12th and 13th Five Year Plans and future plans. - 30.
+Securing Katcha areas and economy - 31.
+Preserving delta area by providing sufficient supplies regularly - 32.
+Managing rainwater in plains where it cannot be disposed off or diverted to the river - 3.
+Effective implementation of the 1991 Water Apportionment Accord in letter and spiri